Where to Place a Heating Pad (for Constipation/Sciatica/UTI)

 Here’s to use a heating pad for constipation:

 Place a large heating pad on your entire abdomen – from the stomach area to the intestines – for a holistic treatment of the entire digestive system.
-It has to be large enough to cover your abdomen.

 When you apply gentle heat to the abdomen, it travels through the skin to stimulate blood circulation and ease the tense muscles that control bowel activity.
-This helps promote a smoother bowel movement and gastric emptying.

 Gentle heat is also safe and effective for treating constipation in pregnant women – without harming the uterus.